 Reuse Error Handlers

-Error handlers can be defined once and used throughout a single job or throughout an entire collection of jobs.
+Error handlers can be defined once and used throughout a workflow or throughout an entire collection of workflows.

 Take Advantage of Special Resources